The Big School

 V.I. goes to the Movies

-In the third term it turned out that even our headmaster, Dr Lewis, was a film afficionado.
+It turned out that Dr Lewis, too, was quite a film afficionado after he returned from home leave in August and resumed his duties.
 Cecil B. DeMille's epic remake of The Ten Commandments was opening at the Odeon amidst much breathless hype in the press.
 It starred a constellation of Hollywood stars and featured leading edge special effects like the parting of the Red Sea.
 So Dr Lewis arranged for the entire school to watch the three-hour long movie on Friday October 3.
 Perhaps he felt it was an educational movie or whatever.
+I suppose that Mr Loke Wan Tho, and Old Boy and owner of the Cathay Organisation which included the Odeon in its stable of cinemas would have been contacted by our headmaster for a special deal for the school.
 One surely cannot imagine this happening in Malaysia today.
 I can well imagine the Director of Education dressing down the principal of a Sekolah Menengah for allowing the pupils of his school to go to the movies when they should be studying or engaged in some educational activity.
 And a movie based on a biblical story to boot!
 And all this a mere month before the Higher School Certificate and School Certificate exams commenced for the upper forms.
 How utterly outrageous!
-Only Dr Lewis could get away with this in those days.
+Only Dr Lewis could have gotten away with this in those days.

 Money for the tickets was collected from the pupils a week before the showing and seat numbers (written on the tickets by the box office) were assigned randomly.
 On the day of the show, school was dismissed slightly earlier, after our house meetings, so we could all make our way to the Odeon Cinema.
 It was an incredible, once-in-a-lifetime spectacle to see the entire school making its way by foot, bus, car or bicycle to the Odeon.
 There, one could look around in the cavernous hall and verify that every seat was occupied by a V.I. boy or girl or even a V.I. teacher.
 If any thing untoward had happened during the screening of the movie, the V.I. would have been wiped out from the educational map in one fell swoop!
 The Ten Commandments had an incredible eight-week run in Kuala Lumpur, setting an all-time record that eclipsed the one set in 1952 by DeMille's own Samson and Delilah.